 - Improve the coordination of climate-related activities at state, regional and national scales

 The Western Regional Climate Center, inaugurated in 1986, is one of six regional climate centers in the United States.
 The regional climate center program is administered by the National Oceanic and Atmospheric Administration.
-Specific oversight is provided by the National Climatic Data Center (NCDC) of the National Environmental Satellite, Data, and Information Service (NESDIS).
+Specific oversight is provided by the National Centers for Environmental Information (NCEI) (formerly NCDC) of the National Environmental Satellite, Data, and Information Service (NESDIS).

 The WRCC performs several distinct functions